 CFL lamps or compact fluorescent lights are made to make lighting more energy efficient.
 It started replacing the incandescent lights.
-It was invented by Edward Hammer in 1980 who was an Engineer in GE.
+It was invented by Edward Hammer in1980 who was an Engineer at GE.
 The power consumption of CFL ranges from 10 watts to 50 watts depending on its extraction rate.

 Energy usage of CFL

 |Electricity usage per day:|

 |<1200||12 – 13W|

 |<1750||14 – 20W|